taschoebli/lab04-fusion-flow/README.md

 Our [PaymentReceivedAdapter](kafka/java/accounting/src/main/java/io/flowing/retail/accounting/flow/PaymentReceivedAdapter.java) class is the delegate tasked with handling this banking notification, here one could insert any business logic needed to bring our accounts into a correct state (e.g. mark the invoice as paid).
 This is another possibly boundary crossing Camunda throw message event, in case we need to inform further microservices about the successful payment.
 Once that delegate is executed, our process moves on to the [PaymentHandledAdapter](kafka/java/accounting/src/main/java/io/flowing/retail/accounting/flow/PaymentHandledAdapter.java), where we create the PaymentHandled Kafka event, notifying our main process that this process instance has completed.

 In case the customer was found to be on our Blacklist, our stateful resistance pattern kicks in.
 We don't want to lose out on any possible sales, thus we give a human accountant the chance to review the customers case, before making a final decision on whether to cancel the booking or to allow it.
 This is implemented as a Camunda user task.
 The accountant can log into Camunda, check the running processes, claim any flagged bookings and review their case.
-Here he can also make the final decision on the validity of the booking.
+In the topright corner of the camunda interface, the user can select the Tasklist in order to find all the open user tasks and make the final decision on the validity of the booking.
 If the accountant decides to allow the booking, we return to the "accepted" execution path, where we wait for payment, as described above.
 If the booking has, once again, be deemed untrustworthy, or if we do not receive any notice by our bank that the payment has been made within 30 days of the booking, we begin cutting out losses and cancel the booking.
 This happens in the [CancelOrderAdapter](kafka/java/accounting/src/main/java/io/flowing/retail/accounting/flow/CancelOrderAdapter.java) (here we can include any accounting business logic needed to bring us to a consistent state),